dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 2. Add IntuneMAMEnrollment.h to any files that will call the APIs.

-3. To test against PPE, you can include use a compile-time or runtime switch.
+3. To test against PPE, you can use a compile-time or runtime switch.

 	For a compile-time environment switch of MAM service URLs and Azure AD, set the `UsePPE` Boolean flag to true in MAMEnvironment.plist.
 (Note that there is no support for doing this via Info.plist.)